NVIDIA/grcuda/README.md

 * The output of benchmarks is stored in a JSON (by default, located in `data/results`)
 * The benchmarking suite, through `benchmark_main.py`, supports the following options
   1. `-d`, `--debug`: print to the console the results and details of each benchmark.
 False by default
-  2. `-t`, `--num_iter`: number of times that each benchmark is executed, for each combination of options.
+  2. `-i`, `--num_iter`: number of times that each benchmark is executed, for each combination of options.
 30 by default
   3. `-o`, `--output_path`: full path to the file where results are stored.
 By default results are stored in `data/results`, and the file name is generated automatically
   4. `--realloc`: if true, allocate new memory and rebuild the GPU code at each iteration.
 False by default